BabylonJS/OldDocumentationSite/content/classes/2.3/SubMesh.md

 ### materialIndex : number

+The material Index

 ### verticesStart : number

+The vertice sStart

 ### verticesCount : number

+The vertices Count

 ### indexStart : any

+The index Start

 ### indexCount : number

+The index Count

 ### linesIndexCount : number

+The lines Index Count

 ### IsGlobal : boolean